10 Useful Xbox One Settings You Should Know About

 By default, your Xbox will make a little chirp when you turn it on.
-This is nice if you need confirmation that you turned it on successfully, but that’s probably not the case most of the time.
-If you often play at night and want to keep it down, you can disable this chime.
+This is nice if you need confirmation that you powered it on successfully, but that’s probably not the case most of the time.
+If you often play at night and want your system to stay quiet, you can disable this chime.

-Sometimes, you want to play a game online, but don’t want your friends inviting you to a party or another game.
-For those times, you can go offline and game in peace.
+Sometimes when playing an online game, you don’t want friends inviting you to a party or another game.
+For those times, you can (appear to) go offline and play in peace.